-The English lexicon is laden with ‘slang’ terms, which are classified as informal words and phrases restricted to a particular group of people or context.
-As it happens, marijuana has more slang terms than most – over 1,000 words according to Jonathan Green, the writer of Green’s Dictionary of Slang.
+The English lexicon is laden with ‘slang’ terms.
+Slang is classified as informal words and phrases restricted to a particular group of people or context.

-It isn’t difficult to determine why cannabis has so many slang names.
-The Marihuana Tax Act of 1937 effectively made the herb illegal, and it was classified as a Schedule I controlled substance in 1970.
-Therefore, anyone who has tried to buy pot during the last 80 years has needed to speak in code.
+The Marihuana Tax Act of 1937 effectively made the herb illegal.
+Then, in 1970, marijuana was classified as a Schedule I Controlled Substance.
+With the plant being illegal for decades, anyone looking to buy marijuana needed to speak in code.

 The Immigrant Wave & Condemnation (1910 – 1936)

-Harry Anslinger, the head of the Federal Bureau of Narcotics, launched his war on weed in the 1930s, culminating in the dreadful Reefer Madness movie in 1936 which demonized the herb.
-It may have been a laughably bad production, but it had the desired effect as public opinion shifted markedly against marijuana.
+Harry Anslinger, the head of the Federal Bureau of Narcotics, launched his war on weed in the 1930s.
+This crackdown culminated in the dreadful Reefer Madness movie in 1936, which demonized the herb.
+And the piece of propaganda had the desired effect as public opinion shifted markedly against marijuana.

-Incidentally, the term ‘ganja’ predates ‘marijuana’, as it was used during the middle of the 19th century in Jamaica.
+Incidentally, the term ‘ganja’ predates ‘marijuana,’ as people used it during the middle of the 19th century in Jamaica.
 Ganja is the Sanskrit word for the hemp plant.

 Illegality & The Creation of a Million Nicknames (1937 – 1970)

-The hysteria surrounding cannabis reached astounding levels in the 1930s, which allowed the government to bring the Marihuana Tax Act of 1937 into law.
-The act made weed federally illegal, and possession, cultivation or sale of the herb came with stiff penalties.
-Those who understood the power of cannabis refused to buckle under this pressure, and people who purchased or sold it knew it was necessary to begin speaking about weed in coded terms.
+The hysteria surrounding cannabis reached fever pitch in the 1930s.
+During this time, the government brought the Marihuana Tax Act of 1937 into law.
+The act made marijuana federally illegal, and possession, cultivation, or sale of the herb came with stiff penalties.

-‘Pot’ probably came from the Spanish word potiguaya, which is a contraction of the name for an alcoholic drink created by soaking weed leaves in wine or brandy (potacion de guaya).
-Pot was widely used from the 1930s until the 1970s.
+‘Pot’ probably came from the Spanish word ‘potiguaya.’
+This word is a contraction of the name for an alcoholic drink created by soaking weed leaves in wine or brandy (potacion de guaya).
+People widely used the word pot from the 1930s until the 1970s.

 The term ‘kush‘ probably originated in the 1950s, as it was the beginning of the famed ‘hippie trail.’
-Members of the hippie subculture made a trek to Iran, Pakistan, India, Nepal, and Afghanistan and brought back seed from the Hindu Kush plants that grew in the disputed region of the same name.
+Members of the hippie subculture made a trek to Iran, Pakistan, India, Nepal, and Afghanistan.
+They brought back seeds from the Hindu Kush plants that grew in the disputed region of the same name.

 Out of the Wilderness (1970 – 1999)

 The term ‘weed’ only came to prominence from the mid-1990s onward.
 It was included in American Speech’s ‘New Words’ in 1929 and occasionally used in newspaper articles on marijuana.
-However, it only became one of the most popular slang words for cannabis in the 1990s.
-We aren’t 100% sure why, but it is probably due to its ability to grow in the wild under harsh conditions, just like weeds.
+The nickname is likely due to the plant’s ability to grow in the wild under harsh conditions.

 The Glorious Return of Cannabis (2000 – Present) & Other Slang Terms

 As cannabis culture becomes more mainstream, you can expect even more nicknames and slang terms.
-Although you could try and keep up to stay ‘hip,’ it may be better to simply stick to the classics: We doubt there will be a time when weed and marijuana are not acceptable slang terms for cannabis.
+Although you could try to keep up to stay ‘hip,’ it may be better to stick to the classics.
+It is unlikely that there will be a time when ‘weed’ and ‘marijuana’ are not acceptable slang terms for cannabis.